Forget “How much do you bench?”, today we’re challenging your functional fitness.

 9-10/10 - Welcome to the TRX Elite, you have awesome skills and this is both a fantastic and admirable score.
 Advanced strength, balance, coordination, flexibility and dedication have lead you to pass our TRX challenge.
 With this advanced level of ability maybe it’s time to push yourself a little further, unleash your competitive side and complete a Tough mudder or Nuclear race!

-If you have not purchased a TRX or similar suspension trainer we strongly recommend you visit the official TRX site (for the UK, if you are outside the UK the American site is probably better found here).
 If you can afford to buy the professional version of the TRX trainers you will receive a login with several workout videos, charts, PDF downloadable workouts.
 All extremely high quality and very easy to use.
 The TRX is a premium workout suspension trainer and there are cheaper alternatives on the market.
 But if you can buy TRX then we recommend for the quality, care of service and support network that you do.

 Ask your local gym if they have a TRX set-up.
 Or your personal trainer if they carry a set of TRX resistance bands.
 If you do not have a suitable anchor point from the ceiling, the professional kit comes with door mounts.
 And straps that will anchor it to a lamp post or similar.